MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_Location_Opportunity.md

 ## What to do if your ad still doesn't appear

 Even if you met the bid estimate for your placement, there might be times that your ads do not appear in the search result placements that you preferred.
-These estimates are guidelines based on your keyword’s Quality Score and recent advertiser competition so meeting or exceeding these bid estimates isn’t a guarantee of where your ad will appear.
+These estimates are guidelines based on your keywordâ€™s Quality Score and recent advertiser competition so meeting or exceeding these bid estimates isnâ€™t a guarantee of where your ad will appear.
 Here are a few common reasons your ad may not show on the first page, even if you meet the bid estimate:

 - **Advertiser competition:** There could be new competition on your keywords.